Félix Zubizarreta: Biography

-Born in Bilbao, Zubizarreta began his career at his hometown club Athletic Club during the 1913–14 season, and he quickly became one of the club's benchmarks at the time, netting a whopping five goals on his debut in a 12–0 win over Sporting de Irún, thus becoming the first-ever player to score five goals in an official match with the Basque team, in addition to achieving the first-ever hat-trick at the San Mamés Stadium, which had been inaugurated five months earlier.
+Born in Bilbao, Zubizarreta began his career at his hometown club Athletic Club during the 1913–14 season, and quickly became one of the club's standout players at the time, scoring five goals on his debut in a 12–0 win over Sporting de Irún, thus becoming the first-ever player to score five goals in an official match with the Basque team, in addition to achieving the first-ever hat-trick at the San Mamés Stadium, which had been inaugurated five months earlier.

 Zubizarreta was part of the legendary attacking front that Athletic boosted in the 1910s, which also included Severino Zuazo, Domingo Acedo and Pichichi, and together with them he helped the club win the very first edition of the regional North/Biscay championship in 1913–14, hence qualifying to the 1914 Copa del Rey which they also won, although he did not feature in the final.
 In the 1915 Copa del Rey, Zubizarreta netted a hat-trick in the second leg of the semi-finals Fortuna de Vigo to help Athletic reach the final in which he netted once in a 5–0 win over RCD Español.
-However, his career highlight came in the 1916 Copa del Rey Final where he netted a hat-trick against Real Madrid CF (then known as Madrid FC) to help his side secure a 4–0 victory and the club's third cup title in a row, while individually he become the second player to score a hat-trick in the final after teammate Pichichi, who had done it in the previous final against Español.
+However, his career highlight came in the 1916 Copa del Rey Final where he netted a hat-trick against Real Madrid CF (then known as Madrid FC) to help his side secure a 4–0 victory and the club's third cup title in a row, while individually he became the second player to score a hat-trick in the final after teammate Pichichi, who had done it in the previous final against Español.